delawaredata/L.GeoSearch/readme.md

-#Why did we fork this?
-We think the original is freaking awesome, but we want to add a little more functionality.
-So far, we've changed the code to allow users to pick a different marker icon or use the Leaflet CircleMarker.
+Changed the code to allow users to pick a different marker icon or use the Leaflet CircleMarker.

 Add l.control.geosearch.js, one of the provider scripts and the css file to your HTML document.
 You can then setup the service with: